Introduction

 maglev-10.1.1.4-rca-2018-09-11_15-32-40_UTC.tar.gz 100% 335MB 3.7MB/s 01:32

-You can use the Case File Uploader tool to upload the RCA file to your TAC Service Request via a browser.
+You can use the Case File Uploader tool in order to upload the RCA file to a TAC Service Request (SR) that exists on your computer via a browser.
 Specify the case number where required.

-There are two options to upload a file (such as the RCA) directly from a Cisco DNA Center appliance to a TAC Service Request (SR).
-In both options, the username is the SR number and the password is a token that is unique to every SR. The username/password is always present in a note at the start of your service request, and can also be retrieved from SCM.
+There are two options in order to upload a file (such as the RCA) directly from a Cisco DNA Center appliance to a TAC SR).
+In both options, the username is the SR number and the password is a token unique to every SR. The username/password is always present in a note at the start of your SR, and can also be retrieved from SCM.
 For more details on the token, refer to Customer File Uploads to Cisco Technical Assistance Center.

 Subject: 688046089: CXD Upload Credentials